jacobemanuel/embodiment-lab/docs/AI-Study-Buddy-System-Spec.md

 Image Playground

 - The client calls /functions/v1/generate-image
-- The edge function forwards to the Lovable AI gateway
+- The edge function forwards to the OpenAI image generation endpoint
 - The gateway uses google/gemini-2.5-flash-image-preview

 ### 4.4 Deployment and environment